In this example, we'll add an external script to a mod.

 }

-Click the gear (cog) in the header of the JS panel to open the mod's JavaScript settings.
+Click the JS Assets tab.
 From there, you can either choose a script from the dropdown menu or paste a URL to other scripts.

 Paste the URL for the Google Charts script: https://www.gstatic.com/charts/loader.js